CSE232-MSU/CSE232/lectures/week00.md

 Each week will have videos, example code, and relevant notes.

-You are expected to be caught up with the material and to have read (but not solved) each lab before attending your Zoom session.
+You are expected to be caught up with the material and to have read (but not start) each lab before attending a synchronous lab session.
 To help faciliate this, certain homeworks may have labeled questions that require reading the next week's lab content.

 ### Syllabus
 * [Lecture slides (Syllabus)](https://docs.google.com/presentation/d/1BDP2LtNkFF8bpdGfWmmFVkQSU2J6KCNC479NLT86ESs/edit?usp=sharing)